Advertiser Disclosure

 Choosing a POS system can be a time-consuming process since there are many factors to consider.
 You first need to figure out your POS budget, and then you can compare hospitality POS systems in terms of their features and the value they provide.

-For example, a moderately-priced restaurant-specific POS system may offer features like raw ingredient management, while a lower-priced general POS may lack this feature, requiring you to buy a separate inventory app.
+For example, a moderately-priced restaurant-specific POS system may offer features such as raw ingredient management, while a lower-priced general POS may lack this feature, requiring you to buy a separate inventory app.

 Besides, features and software costs, payment processing fees and contract length should be major considerations when it comes to choosing your hospitality POS.
 In terms of processing fee models, flat-rate and cost-plus pricing typically provide the best value for most businesses.